 The doctor or nurse should give you information about how to look after yourself in the weeks following your sterilisation.
 You will normally feel a little uncomfortable and need to rest for a few days.

-How to stop female sterilization
+How to stop female sterilisation

-Things that can go wrong with sterilization
+Things that can go wrong with sterilisation

 About one in 200 female sterilisations fail – this can happen for a number of reasons, the fallopian can occasionally rejoin after sterilisation, immediately or some years after the operation has been carried out.
 Very rarely there are surgical errors, and the procedure is not completed correctly.

-If female sterilization fails, and you do become pregnant, there is a small increased risk of ectopic pregnancy.
+If female sterilisation fails, and you do become pregnant, there is a small increased risk of ectopic pregnancy.
 You should seek advice straight away if you think you might be pregnant or have a light or delayed period, unusual vaginal bleeding, or if you have sudden or unusual pain in your lower abdomen.